godaddy/asherah/docs/KeyCaching.md

 sessions" from having to cache another copy of the same System Key in Secure Memory, as well as avoiding interaction with the [Key Management Service](KeyManagementService.md) to decrypt it.

 The cache for Intermediate Keys is scoped to the current partition's `Session` instance/session.
+This session has its lifecycle maintained by the Session cache, which is configured by the [Crypto Policy](CryptoPolicy.md).
 Sharing the Intermediate Key caches across sessions would incur less security posture as the blast radius would be widened if an attacker somehow managed to hijack an application's session.